E-commerce and RetailSales and Marketing Training

 Remember: Micro-moments are Actionable

-If you give consumers a really good experience in their micro-moment, they may be swayed to immediately make a purchase.
+If you give consumers an excellent experience in their micro-moment, they may be swayed to make a purchase immediately.
 Speed with efficiency is the order of the day.

-Micro-moments like that happen billions of times per day, and businesses and brands need to stay relevant to capitalize on them.
-Because they are action driven, micro-moments provide businesses the opportunity to use different experiences to indicate where consumers are in their journey.
+Micro-moments like that happen billions of times daily, and businesses and brands need to stay relevant to capitalize on them.
+Because they are action-driven, micro-moments allow companies to use different experiences to indicate where consumers are in their journey.
 See how micro-moments are shaping the traditional consumer’s journey?

-They demand that businesses fully assess their digital footprint at all stages of the buying process so that they can respond to the consumer’s needs in real-time.
+They demand that businesses fully assess their digital footprint at all stages of the buying process to respond to the consumer’s needs in real time.

 Brooke Kovanda